javasoze/chirper/README.md

 * [Voldemort - Distribute Key/Value Store](http://sna-projects.com/voldemort/)
 * [Sensei - Distributed Realtime Faceted Search System](http://sna-projects.com/sensei/)

-Although the amount of code is minimal, the system can scale horizontally infinitely by leveraging the distributed system above.
+Although the amount of code is minimal, the system can scale horizontally infinitely by leveraging the distributed systems above.
+See this [blog post](http://sna-projects.com/blog/2011/02/build-a-distributed-realtime-tweet-search-system-in-no-time-part-12/) on design considerations.

 ### Build and run the system: